clovadevice/friends/README.md

 # How to build

 0. Setup build environment
-   - please refer to https://source.android.com/source/initializing for the build environment
+   - please refer to https://source.android.com/source/initializing for the build environment.
    - setup repo
      ```
      mkdir ~/bin